-Please summarise the main aims of the project in no more than 100 words.
+Please summarise the main aims of the project.
 Bullet-point the key hypotheses to be investigated, along with short descriptions of how this will be achieved and a brief timetable of milestones, in no more than 300 words.

 All proposals should articulate a strong, central research question and be placed in the context of current knowledge and the potential benefit for men affected by prostate cancer.